JohnAllenB/Sobie-Product-Dev/README.md

 * Pictures are attached to the bottom of this README to show progress of the dev team card and how the program was incorporated into the main branch.

 -------------------------
-2. Cordanation with Scrum team
+2. Co0rdination with Scrum team
 * https://github.com/barrycumbie/sobieconference.org/wiki/Meet-the-Team

-* This contribution included Nesia and me working together to see how we want to link the dev team to SOBIE.
+* This contribution included Nesia and myself working together to see how we want to link the dev team to SOBIE.
 We ended up decdiing to keep the page I had created and intergrate it into the webpage and them to make a wiki with more links and still a full list of names of who wanted to be credited.

 --------------------------
 3. Infrastructure Team